 Encryption everywhere.
 PII detection by default.
 Customer data is never used to train models.

 Every transaction, every decision, every administrative action is logged.
-The audit trail is the moat.
+The audit trail is the backbone of the product.

 The risks unique to AI agents — prompt injection, hallucination, training drift, cross-tenant prompt leakage — treated as first-class engineering concerns.